TorchAuth/vite-plugin-wrangler-spa/README.md

 _A detailed example can be found in the `examples` directory, but a brief overview of installing and configuring this plugin is as follows_

 This plugin is intended to be used with a standard Vite React application, though other SPA frameworks may also work.
+This plugin presumes Typescript files as the input, and makes no guarantees about plain JS files.

 ```sh
 ## Create a new Vite React application